Young driver insurance

 Like all motorists, younger drivers will usually have the choice of three main levels of cover (see more detail in types of car insurance explained):

-• Third party only.
-This covers damage to someone else or their property.
+Third party only.
+This covers damage to someone else's vehicle or their property.

-• Third party, fire and theft.
-As above, but cover if your car is stolen or catches fire.
+Third party, fire and theft.
+As above, but also cover if your car is stolen or catches fire.

-• Comprehensive or 'fully comp'.
-You can also claim the costs of repairing or replacing your own car if you were at fault and caused the accident.
+Comprehensive or 'fully comp'.
+As above, but you can also claim the costs of repairing or replacing your own car if you were at fault and caused the accident.

 There are also various add-ons you can get, from breakdown to windscreen cover.

-The rationale is that insurers think people who choose third-party insurance are more of a risk.
-In one low-risk young driver quote, we found an annual £1,500 saving for having comprehensive cover over a third-party only policy.
+The rationale is that insurers think people who choose third party insurance can be more of a risk.
+In one quote for a young driver deemed generally to be low risk, we found an annual £1,500 saving for having comprehensive cover over a third-party only policy.

-How does your age affect the cost of cover?
+How does age affect the cost of car insurance?

 Generally speaking, the younger you are, the more you'll pay for cover.
 So car insurance for teenagers is typically more expensive than for someone in their twenties, for example.
-We've more below on why age makes car insurance for young drivers more expensive.
+We've more below on why car insurance for young drivers is more expensive.

 That said, factors such as your location, driving history and car type also affect the cost.